 Judaica: An Embodied Laboratory for Songwork

-Ben Spatz, Nazlıhan Eda Erçin, and Agnieszka Mendel
+Ben Spatz, Nazlıhan Eda Erçin, Agnieszka Mendel

 Abstract